Skip to content

 Frequently Asked Questions

-“Authentication verifies who you are.
+Phrase to remember: “Authentication verifies who you are.
 Authorization defines what you can do.
-Vectora applies both to every tool call — not just at login.”
+Vectora enforces both on every tool call — not just at login.”